Emil Korytko: Early life and study

 Korytko was born on 7 September 1813 in Zhezhava (now Zelenyi Hai, Zalishchyky Raion) or Lviv in Austrian Galicia (now in the Ternopil Oblast in Ukraine).
 From 1832, he studied philosophy and philology at the University of Lwow.
 He participated in the November Uprising.
 In 1834, he was arrested by the Austrian authorities in Lviv on accusations of having participated in underground subversive activities, and in 1836 sent into confinement to Ljubljana, Duchy of Carniola (now in Slovenia), together with Bogusław Horodyński, where they arrived in late January 1837.

 Exile into Ljubljana

 In Ljubljana, Korytko became a close collaborator of the Slovene national Romantic circle.
 He became a personal friend of the Slovene poet France Prešeren, and helped him translate several poems by Adam Mickiewicz into German.
 He also translated some of Prešeren's poems into German.
 He studied Slovene folk songs from Carniola, which he published in five volumes, and Carniolan folk customs.
 He prompted the painter Franz Kurz zum Turn und Goldenstein to paint 70 portraits of people in various folk costumes.

-Korytko died in Ljubljana due to typhus, and was buried at Navje (then St. Christopher's Cemetery) in the Bežigrad District.
+Korytko died at the age of 25 in Ljubljana due to typhus, and was buried at Navje (then St. Christopher's Cemetery) in the Bežigrad District.
 His funeral was one of the first public manifestations of Slovene patriotism.
 Among the young Slovene patriots chosen to carry Korytko's coffin was Karel Dežman.